Tetrahedron: Volume

-where $A$ is the base' area and $h$ is the height from the base to the apex.
+where $A$ is the base's area and $h$ is the height from the base to the apex.
 This applies to each of the four choices of the base, so the distances from the apices to the opposite faces are inversely proportional to the areas of these faces.
 Another way is by dissecting a triangular prism into three pieces.

 Algebraic approach

 A linear algebra approach is an alternative way by the given vertices in terms of vectors as: